codeforkansascity/clear-my-record-law-codification/docs/project/overview.md

 # Overview

-A place to put our documentation.....
+Currently a place for software developers, coders, UX, UI, users to put notes and discissions.

 ### Things to add